General FAQs

 Where can I learn songs to lead at YTS?

 You probably already know some songs without realizing it.
 Songs you learned at school, camp songs or songs your parents taught you could all work.
-For some more ideas, check out some of the resources at www.cdss.org/resources/how-to/folk-song.
+For some more ideas, check out some of the resources at cdss.org/resources/resource-portal/?_sft_category=song.
 Or, if you know someone who sings a really great song, ask them to teach it to you!

 Return to top of page